zhlzhl/aug_cola/README.md

 2. synonyms are queried from wordnet.synsets(word, pos=pos_map[pos]).
 I assume this method is based on word embeddings from wordnet.

 3. Didn't create a dictionary of all words in the dataset.
 Not sure how is this needed.

+4. dataset location in augment_cola.py is hard coded. needs to edit input_file and out_file.